tkruse/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-A `swap` can be handy for implementing a number of idioms, from smoothly moving objects around to implementing assignment easily to providing a guaranteed commit function that enables strongly error-safe calling code.
+A `swap` can be handy for implementing a number of idioms, from smoothly moving objects around to implementing assignment easily to providing a guaranteed commit function that enables very error-safe calling code.
 Consider using swap to implement copy assignment in terms of copy construction.
 See also [destructors, deallocation, and swap must never fail](#Re-never-fail).

 ##### Example, good